 Change Management with nOps

-The only thing that stays the same in the business world is change.
-Whether it be to company policies, or IT infrastructure, organizations undergo changes all of the time, including new hardware, moving to a new facility, or changes in software.
-As a result of all of these changes, it is vital that organizations have standard processes and procedures to assist with the transition.
-An efficient IT change management software allows you to create, evaluate, and implement changes to your IT infrastructure seamlessly.
+The only constant in business is change.
+Whether it is change to company policies or IT infrastructure, organizations undergo changes all of the time-including new hardware, moving to a new facility, or changes in software.
+To manage these changes, it is vital that organizations have standard processes and procedures to assist with transition.
+Efficient IT change management software allows you to create, evaluate, and implement changes to your IT infrastructure seamlessly.

-The Information Technology Infrastructure Library, referred to as ITIL, is a set of various IT service management (ITSM) practices that aligns these services with business needs.
-ITIL provides guidelines for managing changes by IT, which help to ensure that service reliability or customer satisfaction is not jeopardized.
+The Information Technology Infrastructure Library, referred to as ITIL, is a set of IT service management (ITSM) practices that aligns services with business needs.
+ITIL provides guidelines for managing changes by IT, which help to ensure that service reliability and customer satisfaction are not jeopardized.

-While reducing negative impacts is vital, IT also needs to be able to make changes fast, especially if you are on the cloud.
+While reducing negative impacts of change is vital, IT also needs to be able to make changes fast, especially if you are on the cloud.
 One of the biggest benefits of the cloud is that you don't have to wait months or even days for resources; you can typically obtain them almost instantly.
-This is extremely advantageous, but it still requires proper processes and tools so IT can ensure readability and rapid changes in services.
+This is extremely advantageous, but it still requires proper processes and tools so IT can ensure reliability and responsiveness in services.

 Utilizing the cloud makes rapid changes easy, and this is necessary as changes are constantly and endlessly increasing.
 Typically, each department within a company has its own workflow to launch resources.
 Some departments may launch these specific resources using Terraform, others use AWS CloudFormation, and still some don't use any automation software at all.
 But, that begs the question, what constitutes change management in cloud?

 Three key elements are imperative for effective change management in cloud.

 Normal Changes vs. Manual Changes